Using encrypted disks for persistent volumes

 kms.keys.encrypterDecrypterrole for a key or folder to the cloud service account of the Managed Service for Kubernetes cluster. -

-Prepare a persistent volume.
-In the manifest of the
+Provide a persistent volume.
+In the

 Dynamic volume provisioning